leonjza/frida-boot/course/2-chapter-2/return.md

 # interceptor return values

 Much like arguments, we can update return values as well.
 To demonstrate this we will hook the function used to get the time intervals to sleep for in `pew` called `rand_range`.
-There is only one problem though, `rand_range` is not an exported funtion in a shared library.
+There is only one problem though, `rand_range` is not an exported function in a shared library.
 Instead, it is part of `pew` itself.

 ## debugsymbol api